bloomberg/blpapi-node/README.md

 -----------------------

 To build the module, the Bloomberg BLPAPI C++ SDK must first be downloaded and unpacked.

+### Linux

 An option is passed to `node-waf` to instruct it where to find the BLPAPI C++ SDK root directory:

     #> node-waf configure --blpapi /path/to/blpapi_cpp_dir
     #> node-waf build